-Once you have navigated within the map space, you will need to close the active map frame.
+Once you have navigated within the

+map space, you will need to close the active map frame by clicking the Layout tab and Close Activation.

 Tip 10: Inserting Extent Indicators

 In is possible to indicate the extent of one map frame within another map frame.
 For example, you could highlight the location of your main map on the inset map.
 This can be done by adding an extent indicator.